 What differentiates you from other firms?
 How does your firm add value to your audit services?

-What do you consider market best practices in terms of switching auditors?
+What do you consider market the best practices in terms of switching auditors?

 What is your staff turnover rate?
 What is the average tenure of your partners?

 Do you have trouble with turnover?
 How does that affect service delivery?

 How do you hire and maintain qualified staff?